OpenSourceEconomics/econ-project-templates/docs/source/index.rst

 Introduction
 ------------

-An empirical or computational research project only becomes a useful building block of science when **all** steps can be easily repeated and modified by others.
-This means that we should automate as much as possible, as opposed to pointing and clicking with a mouse.
+An empirical or computational research project only becomes a useful building block for science and policy when **all** steps can be easily repeated and modified by others.

+This means that we should automate as much as possible.
+Things that should absolutely be avoided are copying and pasting, pointing and clicking with a mouse, or any researcher input that goes beyond setting the pipeline to run.

 This code base aims to provide two stepping stones to assist you in achieving this goal:

-1. Provide a sensible directory structure that saves you from a bunch of annoying steps and thoughts that need to be performed sooner or later when starting a new project
+1. A sensible directory structure.
+This will save you a bunch of thoughtwork and structuring of files and directories that needs to be doe sooner or later when starting a new project.
+Put differently, instead of starting from scratch, you modify an example for your needs.
-2. Facilitate the reproducibility of your research findings from the beginning to the end by letting the computer handle the dependency management
+2. Facilitate the reproducibility of your research findings from the beginning to the end by letting the computer handle the project's workflow.

-The first should lure you in quickly, the second convince you to stick to the tools in the long run---unless you are familiar with the programs already, you might think now that all of this is overkill and far more difficult than necessary.
+The first should lure you in quickly, the second should convince you to stick to the tools in the long run---unless you are familiar with the programs already, you might think now that all of this is overkill and far more difficult than necessary.
 It is not.
 *[although I am always* `happy to hear <https://www.wiwi.uni-bonn.de/gaudecker/>`_ *about easier alternatives]*

 The templates support a variety of programming languages already and are easily extended to cover any other.
 Everything is tied together by `pytask
 <https://pytask-dev.readthedocs.io>`_, which is written in `Python
 <http://www.python.org/>`_.
-You do not need to know Python to use these tools, though.
+You do not need to know a lot of Python to use these tools,
+though.

 How to proceed